|

 Not applicable to all sections! |

 Some sections of this course have Zoom as their classroom.
-For others, it may be used for lab sessions, snow days, etc. No matter the circumstances, everyone should respect our learning space.
-Behaviors/activities that are inappropriate for an on-campus course should be avoided for a Zoom-based classroom as well.
-Although this course or part of this course may be taught online, it is a synchronous class.
-That means students are expected to be seated in the Zoom classroom on the dates and times listed in the course schedule.
+For others, it may be used for lab sessions, snow days, etc. Regardless of the circumstances, students must maintain respect for our shared learning space.
+Activities inappropriate in an on-campus course should also be avoided in a Zoom classroom.

 I typically do not record the class sessions in Zoom.
 If a student knows they will be absent, the professor may record the session for later viewing, upon request.